Adarsh-OPP/data-preprocessing-project/README.md

 # data-preprocessing-project
-This is a data analysis project using pandas
+This is a data analysis project using pandas all the task are available in the .inpyb file